mitreid-connect/trust-framework/Scenarios/Journal-of-Social-Media-for-Organizations (External Host).md

 * Business Drivers:
  * Enable/increase comments
  * Reduce barriers to comments
+ * Allow for longer-term collaboration and conversation between commenters and authors
 * Business Inhibitors:
  * Security considerations of allowing remote login to MITRE's www site
  * Ability to enable social login on one section of the site without affecting other sections